Soy can have a negative effect on endometriosis and may make symptoms worse

-Once upon a time there were many sources of advice - in books and the internet - that used to say soy proteins and soy based foods were totally safe and good for you, to replace meat in your diet.
+Once upon a time there were many sources of advice that used to say soy proteins and soy based foods were totally safe and good for you, to replace meat and protein in your diet.

 Negatives of soy

 In recent years soy has been promoted as the perfect food, with supporters claiming it can provide an ideal source of protein.

 It has also been promoted for its many health benefits including lower cholesterol, protect against cancer and heart disease, reduce menopause symptoms, and prevent osteoporosis, among other things.